DaniloAlves1995/NiceTeam/README.md

 Running by maven or standalone requires that you have Java installed and the JAVA_HOME variable set.

-Independent of the tool chose for running the application, you'll have an API running on the 8080 port, which can be checked by the
+Independent of the tool chosen for running the application, you'll have an API running on the 8080 port, which can be checked by the
 link: http://localhost:8080/api/teams

 ## Testing